nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 * Confirm your Go Live date with the Target Supplier again to make sure there is no change in their schedules.

 * Each practice has its own MESH inbox/queue/secure file transfer.
-When MESH changes, teams need to inform partner services of the change in paths.
+When MESH changes, teams need to inform partner services of the change in address.

 * Fixing some degraded codes and data can take practice weeks or months, due to poor transfer into the new system.

-* New Patients cannot complete registration until after the cut-off period so you will need to ask them to come back after Go Live.
+* New patients cannot complete registration until after the cut-off period so you will need to ask them to come back after Go Live.